 To help replenish and recharge skin with moisture at night, you can also apply a few drops of our lightweight, fast-absorbing Vitamin E Overnight Serum-in-Oil.
 By the time you wake up the next morning, skin feels fresher and looks rested.

 2-3 times a week, treat skin to our gel cream Vitamin E Sink-In Moisture Sleeping Mask.
 Enriched with Community Trade soya oil from Brazil, it gives skin types an intense moisture boost.
 Leave on for 10 minutes and wipe away excess with a damp cloth or leave on overnight for a more intensive moisturising treatment.

-After cleansing, gently buff away dead skin cells and leave dry skin feeling refined and smoother with our lightly textured Shea Exfoliating Sugar Body Scrub.
+After cleansing, gently buff away dead skin and leave dry skin feeling refined and smoother with our lightly textured Shea Exfoliating Cream Scrub.
 For dry, sensitive skin, use our Almond Milk & Honey Gently Exfoliating Cream Scrub.

 STEP TWO: CLEANSE DRY SKIN

 Lather up with our Almond Milk & Honey Soothing & Caring Shower Cream, Shea Shower Cream or Coconut Shower Cream.
 These gently cleansing formulas leave dry skin feeling softer and refreshed.

 STEP THREE: MOISTURISE DRY SKIN